 Author of Time Traveler

 Can a circulating beam of light make time travel a reality by dragging time into a closed loop?
 Theoretical physicist Ronald Mallett thinks it can.
-A scientist, professor, and subject of an upcoming Spike Lee film, Mallett is one of the few African-America PhDs in theoretical physics.
+A scientist, professor, and subject of an upcoming Spike Lee film, Mallett is one of the few African-American PhDs in theoretical physics.
 Working with Einstein's theories of relativity and space-time, he has discovered the basic equations for a working time machine that may make time travel possible.
 (It's being hailed as a plausible path to time travel, in our lifetime.)

 Time Traveler: A Scientist's Personal Mission to Make Time Travel a Reality